Explorers ClubFlag Expedition Award #109, NYC

 Implications for Loss of Coastal Heritage Worldwide

-~Relational Aesthetics and Art as Social Practice~
+~Relational Aesthetics as Social Practice~

 Double Diamond Archaeology™ was awarded the prestigious Explorers Club Expedition Flag #109 for two field seasons to the Isles of North Uist and Vallay, located in the Scottish Outer Hebrides.
 Our Art/Archaeology research focuses on the relationship between Art and Archaeology and in its broadest sense, the visual interpretation of cultural heritage.
 We conducted field research on 18 of the original 225 archaeology sites first discovered by 19th century archaeologist, Erskine Beveridge, on the Isle of Vallay, Scotland, and reported the impact of climate change upon them.